 How do you create a B2B marketing podcast with a passionate fanbase?
-The kind of podcast where loyal listeners write detailed blog posts and offer feedback after listening to an episode.
+When producing a podcast, how do you get a point where loyal listeners write detailed blog posts and offer feedback after listening to an episode.

 B2B martech powerhouse Yaagneshwaran Ganesh has good insights on the topic — write-ups from listeners and regular audience feedback are some of the reactions he’s accustomed to as the host of ABM Conversations, a popular B2B marketing podcast with 60+ episodes.

 Though ABM Conversations has a strong following (and almost 140 ratings on Apple Podcasts), Yaag doesn’t see podcasting as a numbers game.

 “Our podcast is not about getting a million downloads.
 We like to build one-on-one relationships with our listeners,” Yaag says on the premiere episode of Recorded Content, our new show all about launching and growing a successful B2B podcast.